kuu12/less-router/README.md

   document.querySelector('#root-id'),
 );
 ```
-When using `this.props.router.push(pathname)` or `this.props.router.replace(pathname)`, just forget the basename, it will be added automatically.
+When using `props.router.push(pathname)` or `props.router.replace(pathname)`, just forget the basename, it will be added automatically.

 ## Using Cache
 Add an `autoCache` property.